elicitmind/my-100DayOfCode-chalenge/log.md

 **Extra**
 need a nap before work!! today was smooth and delevoping!!
 LOVE YOU ALL LOVE WORLD LOVE FRIENDS

+###                      ###
+### Day 4: June 14, 2021 ###
+###                      ###

+**Today's Progress**
+-COMPLETED 23 MODULE WITH ANGELA YU
+-fix footer padding and position that its nice in the bottom of the body -learned about formatting text posted in textarea with white-space: pre-wrap;
+-PRE-STARTED databases!
+-tweets n stuff! git on!

+**Thoughts**
+Looking forward to do a lot tomorrow - my day off.
+Last two days was busy in the restaurant so i kept it steady with coding! still i feel really proud of myself, i do advance, i do progress, i do succeed!

+I know it is the right thing to do, and that i enjoy the whole process of learning where the goal is to build up income from it!
+That's it. i've got the fuel, i've got the machine!
+Bzuuum!!

+**Extra**

 //////////////////
 //////////////////